 SECTION CITED FROM: CT Criminal Jury Instructions 8.1-12

-If you face a misrepresentation of substance as controlled substance situation, contact an attorney.
+If you face charges for selling fake drugs in Connecticut, contact an attorney.
 They can help with your situation.